stolksdorf/tastebase/recipes/readme.md

 ## Recipe Markup

-Your recipe will be written in Markdown.
+Your recipe will be written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The top level header will become your recipe's title, the first paragraph it's description, and the first image will be the display image for your recipe (optional).

 ### Ingredients

 Ingredients in your recipe are indicated with surounding `{}`, eg. `{jam}`, `{2 slices of white bread}` or `{3 4/5tsp of truffle oil}`.

-This lets Tastebase parse out the ingredients, quanitites and units of your recipes to automatically create an ingredient summary, but also allow the user to dynamically scale quantities based on serving size, and also convert between units (if possible).
+This lets Tastebase parse out the ingredients, quanitites, and units of your recipes to automatically create an ingredient summary, but also allow the user to dynamically scale quantities based on serving size, and also convert between units (if possible).

 ### Temperature